CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 - The company wants to store all the hotels available on their website
 - For each hotel, the company wants to record the name, the number of rooms, the room types and the price for each room types.
 The price of each room type is fixed for each hotel.
-- The company also needs to store the information of users who registered on their website with an email and a password.
+- The company also needs to store the information of customers who registered on their website with an email and a password.
-- Users need to be able to record their bank details which consist of an account number and a sort code.
+- Customers need to be able to record their bank details which consist of an account number and a sort code.
-- Finally, as users can book a room in an hotel on the website, the company wants to store all the bookings.
+- Finally, as customers can book a room in an hotel on the website, the company wants to store all the bookings.

 With mentors help, model the database for this company.
 In particular, show the different entities, fields and relationships between each entity.